OctopusDeploy/OctoVersion/README.md

 1. Environment variables prefixed with the OCTOVERSION_ prefix.
 1. Command-line parameters.

 with the later sources overriding the earlier ones.
+The configuration syntax for each is as per the standard [.NET Core standard configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) providers:

+- `octoversion.json` uses the [JSON Configuration Provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#file-configuration-provider) in the same way that `appsettings.json` files do.
+    - Yes, this means that you can hook in a customer Serilog sink using `octoversion.json` if you like :)
+- Environment variables use the [Environment Variables Configuration Provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#evcp).
+- Command-line variables use the [Command-line Configuration Provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#command-line).

 ## FAQ